 TodaysArt and We Are Europe co-present Spectrum by Schweigman and Cocky Eek, hosted at the new Amare Theatre in The Hague (The Netherlands) from December 16 to January 2.

-TodaysArt is a renowned cultural production agency, specialized in creating experiences that combine art and technology.
-Running for over 15 years and based in The Hague, TodaysArt’s activities include an annual festival, an artist lab and a number of creative projects.
+TodaysArt is a renowned cultural production agency specialising in creating experiences that combine art and technology.
+Running for over 15 years and based in The Hague, TodaysArt’s activities include an annual festival, an artist lab and several creative projects.

 Spectrum questions the audience: Is it theatre?
 Is it visual art?
-Is it a light installation? director Boukje Schweigman has developed her own unique phenomenological method in making theatre, based on the tradition of abstract mime and like the philosophical strand of phenomenology it places sensory perception at its heart.
-Schweigman& develops work together with a regular group of partners and associates – like-minded artists and practitioners as Theun Mosk and Cocky Eek – and with various artists, companies and ensembles working in different disciplines.
+Is it a light installation?
+Director Boukje Schweigman has developed her own unique phenomenological method in making theatre based on the tradition of abstract mime.
+Like the philosophical strand of phenomenology, it places sensory perception at its heart.
+Schweigman& develops work with a regular group of partners and associates – like-minded artists and practitioners such as Theun Mosk and Cocky Eek – and various artists, companies and ensembles working in different disciplines.

 How colour affects our physical senses is something that light master James Turrell has taught us with his mind-bending light experiments where he plays with sensory phenomena as the Ganzfeld effect or dichotomous perceptual decision.